-This center is focused on studying atmospheric chemistry and climate- related phenomena.
-We operate a well-equipped mobile laboratory for measurements of key atmospheric trace gases and aerosols, including O3, CO, CO2, CH4, δ13C in CO2, δ13C in CH4, Hg˚, NO, NO2, NOy, SO2, and fine aerosols.
-A Pandora instrument is used for column measurements of O3, SO2, HOCH, and aerosols.
+Apart from complex atmospheric chemistry and climate modeling, including machine learning applications in atmospheric science, we perform measurements of key atmospheric trace gases and aerosols, including O3, CO, CO2, CH4 (incl. δ13C), CO2 (incl. δ13C), VOCs, HCHO, H2O2, PANs, Hg˚, NO, NO2, HONO, NOy, SO2, and fine aerosols.
+We operate a well-equipped mobile air quality laboratory A Pandora instrument is used for column measurements of O3, SO2, HCHO, and aerosols.

-The group publish papers on atmospheric chemistry, meteorological processes, and climate.
-These are readily available in numerous international journals.
+The group publishes papers on atmospheric chemistry, meteorological processes, and climate in numerous international journals.

 This facility is an open laboratory that serves internal and external users.
 It houses a Photon Machines Excite 193 nm ArF laser ablation instrument and a Nu Instruments NuPlasma II multiple-collector inductively-coupled plasma mass spectrometer.
 The facility also houses a metal-free clean laboratory equipped to separate and purify Mg, Si, Fe, Rb, Sr, REE (all), Hf, W, Hg, Pb, U, and Th for isotopic analyses.
 In situ isotopic analyses of solid materials by laser ablation include Al-Mg (early solar system), Si, Lu-Hf (in zircon), and U-Th-Pb.

 The department is equipped with several petrographic microscopes for research by faculty and students, as well as state of the art micro-sampling equipment.
 Petrographic microscopes include: